cbcrg/tcoffee/docs/tcoffee_faq.rst

   $$: t_coffee sample_seq1.fasta -profile=sample_aln2.aln -outfile chewbacca

-Q: Can I align sequences two or more profiles? (under maintenance)
+Q: Can I align sequences two or more profiles?
 ----------------------------------------------
 A: Yes, you, simply tag your profiles with the letter R and the program will treat them like standard sequences: